greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TEXT_SEARCH_TEMPLATE.html.md

 ## <a id="section3"></a>Description

 `ALTER TEXT SEARCH TEMPLATE` changes the definition of a text search parser.
-Currently, the only supported functionality is to change the parser's name.
+Currently, the only supported functionality is to change the template's name.

 You must be a superuser to use `ALTER TEXT SEARCH TEMPLATE`.